The Investment Treaty Arbitration Review: Challenges to Arbitrators under the ICSID Convention and Rules

 ii It is sufficient to establish the appearance of dependence or bias

-In the case of Amco,7 the very first challenge to an arbitrator brought under the ICSID Convention in 1982, Indonesia sought the disqualification of the claimants' appointed arbitrator on a number of grounds, including that he had provided tax advice to a principal shareholder in the claimants' company after the commencement of the arbitration.
-Prior to this, his law firm also had a profit sharing arrangement with the claimants' counsel.8 The unchallenged arbitrators are reported to have dismissed the proposal, noting that proof of the existence of facts that indicated a lack of independence was insufficient without strict proof of actual bias.9 The standard of proof imposed in Amco was, accordingly, significantly higher than the 'justifiable doubts' standard typically adopted by other arbitral institutions10 and rules.11
+In the case of Amco,15 the very first challenge to an arbitrator brought under the ICSID Convention in 1982, Indonesia sought the disqualification of the claimants' appointed arbitrator on a number of grounds, including that he had provided tax advice to a principal shareholder in the claimants' company after the commencement of the arbitration.
+Prior to this, his law firm also had a profit-sharing arrangement with the claimants' counsel.16 The unchallenged arbitrators are reported to have dismissed the proposal, noting that proof of the existence of facts that indicated a lack of independence was insufficient without strict proof of actual bias.17 The standard of proof imposed in Amco was, accordingly, significantly higher than the 'justifiable doubts' standard typically adopted by other arbitral institutions18 and rules.19

 The rationale for this lower standard was neatly summarised in the 2010 Urbaser decision:

-This was also espoused by the chair of the ICSID Administrative Council in the Blue Bank and Burlington decisions,16 as well as more recently in the Raiffeisen decision, in which the chair relatedly noted that '[a]ll relevant facts shall be taken into account in establishing the appearance of dependence or bias'.17
+This was also espoused by the chair of the ICSID Administrative Council in the Blue Bank, Burlington and Interocean decisions,24 and in the Raiffeisen decision, in which the chair relatedly noted that '[a]ll relevant facts shall be taken into account in establishing the appearance of dependence or bias'.25

-iii The requirements of impartiality or independence, or both, must be manifestly lacking
+iii Requirements of impartiality or independence, or both, must be manifestly lacking

-The nature of these requirements has twice been summarised by the chair of the ICSID Administrative Council in the following terms: '[i]mpartiality refers to the absence of bias or predisposition towards a party.
-Independence is characterized by the absence of external control'.18
+The nature of these requirements has twice been summarised by the chair of the ICSID Administrative Council in the following terms: 'Impartiality refers to the absence of bias or predisposition towards a party.
+Independence is characterised by the absence of external control.'26

-Karel Daele's monograph, Challenge and Disqualification of Arbitrators in International Arbitration, suggests the existence of three generations of decisions on this matter:20
+Karel Daele's monograph, Challenge and Disqualification of Arbitrators in International Arbitration, suggests the existence of three generations of decisions on this matter:28

-- The first comes from Amco.
-In that case, the unchallenged arbitrators interpreted 'manifest' to mean that a lack of the qualities required pursuant to Article 14(1) must be 'quasi-certain or highly probable'.21
+- The first comes from Amco, in which the unchallenged arbitrators interpreted 'manifest' to mean that a lack of the qualities required pursuant to Article 14(1) must be 'quasi-certain or highly probable'.29

-- The third and most recent generation of decisions, starting with Blue Bank in 2013, preferred a more focused and specific interpretation of 'manifest' as meaning 'evident' or 'obvious'.24
+- The third and most recent generation of decisions, starting with Blue Bank in 2013, preferred a more focused and specific interpretation of 'manifest' as meaning 'evident' or 'obvious'.32

-In its 2019 recommendation to ICSID on Germany's proposal to disqualify the entire tribunal in Vattenfall, the Permanent Court of Arbitration summarised the applicable legal principles as follows:26
+In its 2019 recommendation to ICSID on Germany's proposal to disqualify the entire tribunal in Vattenfall, the Permanent Court of Arbitration (PCA) summarised the applicable legal principles as follows:35

-In establishing the circumstances giving rise to an alleged lack of independence or impartiality, parties have often relied upon the IBA Guidelines on Conflicts of Interest in International Arbitration (the IBA Guidelines).
-They are a non-binding source of guidance, which represent an international consensus on minimum standards in relation to conflicts of interest in international arbitration.
+In establishing the circumstances giving rise to an alleged lack of independence or impartiality, parties have often relied on the IBA Guidelines on Conflicts of Interest in International Arbitration (the IBA Guidelines).
+They are a non-binding source of guidance that represent an international consensus on minimum standards in relation to conflicts of interest in international arbitration.
 As such, it is often argued that they can be equated with the view that a reasonable and informed third party would take of a set of circumstances, and that they would form a part of the analysis of a reasonable third party when assessing a conflict situation.
-Notwithstanding their non-binding nature, previous ICSID decisions have referred to them as 'useful references',28 'instructive'29 and 'a most valuable source of inspiration'.30
+Notwithstanding their non-binding nature, previous ICSID decisions have referred to them as 'useful references',37 'instructive'38 and 'a most valuable source of inspiration'.39

 i Multiple appointments by (or against) the same party